datastax/dsbulk-migrator/README.md

                                the password interactively.
       --export-splits=NUM|NC The maximum number of token range queries to generate.
 Use the NC syntax to specify a multiple of the number of available cores, e.g.
                                8C = 8 times the number of available cores.
 The default is 8C.
+This is an advanced setting; you should rarely need to modify the default value.
       --export-username=STRING
                              The username to use to authenticate against the origin cluster.
                                Options --export-username and --export-password must be provided